Guidance Document: Alignment Between the Conservation Standards and Corporate ESG Frameworks

 Parks Canada Conservation Standards Modules

 Parks Canada developed these modules to provide staff accessible, self-paced training materials for Steps 1 (Assess) and 2 (Plan) of the Conservation Standards, as well as a set of reference materials.
 The training modules are tailored to a Canadian context and incorporate some elements of Healthy Country Planning.
 There are 9 modules in total.
 Module 0 provides an overview of all 5 steps of the process.
 Modules 1-7 cover each sub-step in Steps 1 and 2.
 Module 8 provides an overview of Steps 3-5.
-Modules and associated speaking notes are available in PowerPoint and PDF.
-If using the PowerPoint files, view…
+Module 10 is a training module on assessing existing evidence within the Conservation Standards.
+Modules and associated…

 Science-Based Targets for Nature Case Study (2021)